Single-atom heat machines enabled by energy quantization

-where $\Delta E_{c,\delta}$ is the gap shift produced by the $\delta-$barrier which is smaller than $\Delta_c$. $\Delta E_{c,\delta}$ is negative for $g>0$ and positive for $g<0$.
-For any $g$, as $\eta^{en} \rightarrow\eta^{en}_{Car}$, $W,Q_{h,(c)}\rightarrow 0$, and the work flow and heat currents change sign at the point of maximum efficiency, turning the machine operation into refrigeration, and preventing the violation of the second law of thermodynamics.
-Eq. \eqref{eq:tlscond} differs from Eq. \eqref{eq:ottoef}, and shows that this quantum version of the Otto cycle may extract work, at Carnot efficiency, for $r=1$ (fixed volume) or any other value of $r$ (see dotted green line in Fig. \ref{fig:2dhocomb}A).
-This requires for each compression ratio, $r$, the optimization of $g$ and cycle duration, in order to keep the required adiabaticity.
-Large $g$ enhances the efficiency at $r<1$, effectively fixing a classical broken machine.
-Negative $g$ increases $\Delta_c$, reducing the efficiency for $r<r_{Car}$, but turning a classically expected refrigerator into a highly efficient quantum engine for $r>r_{Car}$.
-Carnot efficient engines for any compression ratio can be achieved beyond the two-level approximation.
+where $\Delta_h=E_{1,h}-E_{0,h}$ and $\Delta_c=E_{1,c}-E_{0,c}$ are the energy gaps between excited and ground state when the system is in thermal contact with the hot and cold bath, respectively, and $\Delta E_{c,\delta}\leq \Delta_c$ is the gap shift produced by the $\delta$ barrier.
+Eq. \ref{eq:tlscond} shows that the quantum Otto engine may extract work, at Carnot efficiency, for $r=1$ (fixed volume) or any other value of $r$ (see dotted green line in Fig. \ref{fig:2dhocomb}A).
+Large $g$ even enhances the efficiency at $r<1$, effectively turning a classical heater into an engine.
+Negative $g$ reduces the efficiency for $r<r_{Car}$, but turns a classically expected refrigerator into a highly efficient quantum engine for $r>r_{Car}$.
+Carnot efficient quantum engines for any compression ratio can be achieved beyond the two-level approximation.
 This requires extra control parameters, such as additional $\delta-$barriers, that will ensure that all the energy levels have the appropriate values.
 In the same way, $g$ could be optimized for reaching maximum work extraction at any compression ratio or for producing maximum heat extraction, $Q_c$, or refrigeration efficiency $\eta^{ref}$.

 The effects of quantization-induced work enhancement and operation mode change can be experimentally tested.
-This requires the experimental realization of a machine that is capable of operating both at the quantum and the classical limits.
-The realization of such a system is non-trivial due to the impossibility of ``turning-off'' the quantum nature of a system.
-Nevertheless, the classical limit can be reached by decreasing the quantization energy scale relative to the bath temperature and potential energy scales (such as the barrier height), without changing the potential shape.
-This can be achieved experimentally by increasing the potentials, $V_h(x)$ and $V_c(x)$, and temperatures, $T_c$ and $T_h$, by the same multiplicative factor, $\xi^2$.
-We show in the Methods, Section 4 that performing this scaling and dividing the work and heat exchanges by $\xi^2$ is equivalent to reducing $\hbar$ to zero as $\hbar_{eff} = \hbar/\xi$, thus simulating the classical limit (see Fig. \ref{fig:powerhfin}C).
+To tune a given machine from classical to quantum, one can increase the potentials and temperatures by the same multiplicative factor, $\xi^2$.
+This effectively decreases the quantization scale relative to the bath temperature and as we show in SI-IV this scaling is equivalent to reducing $\hbar$ to zero as $\hbar_{eff} = \hbar/\xi$ (see Fig. \ref{fig:powerhfin}C).